Peter Griffin: Appearances in the media

 Peter has made several television appearances outside of Family Guy, often in the form of direct parody.
 Peter has appeared in two episodes of The Simpsons, poking fun at how the two shows are frequently compared to each other.
-In the fourteenth season episode "Treehouse of Horror XIII", Peter is depicted as one of Homer Simpson's clones, and in the seventeenth season episode, "The Italian Bob", a photo of Peter is in a book of criminals, which says he is wanted for "plagiarismo".
+In the fourteenth season episode "Treehouse of Horror XIII", Peter is depicted as one of Homer Simpson's clones, and in the seventeenth season episode, "The Italian Bob", photos of Peter and Stan Smith are in a book of criminals, which says they are wanted for "plagiarismo" and "plagiarismo di plagiarismo" respectively.
+In the Futurama direct to video film "Bender's Big Score", Philip J. Fry is seen nailing a "Family Guy 12 laughs a year" calendar which has Peter and Stewie on the cover.
 Peter also appeared in various episodes of the show's spin-off The Cleveland Show.
 In addition, Peter has appeared at the end of the American Dad! episode "Hurricane!" with guns on both Stan Smith and former neighbor Cleveland Brown.
 During the stand-off, Stan accidentally shoots his wife Francine, which Peter declares as "classic American Dad!".